 The budget for Murr’s movie is $30,000.
 Kevin Smith’s Clerks was more engaging on a minimal budget.
 As for Murr, he blew on poor special effects & Halloween costumes.

 The Humor is “so bad, it’s good.”
 If you’re an intelligent individual, you’re not actually gonna laugh your butt off with decent humor.
-If you “SOMEHOW” belong to The Lowest Common Denominator lacking intelligence like Cosmo, (off of The Fairly Odd Parents) Damned is tight up your alley.
+If you “SOMEHOW” belong to The Lowest Common Denominator lacking intelligence like Cosmo, (off of The Fairly Odd Parents) Damned is right up your alley.

 I find it hard to view this film as a comedy or alternate universe.
 It belongs in a DVD bin located at a gas station worth a dollar.